ricallinson/gwm/README.md

 ## Manual Install

 For manual install create a folder somewhere in your filesystem with the gwm.sh file inside it.
-I put mine in a folder called _.gwm_.
+I put mine in a folder called _~/.gwm_.

 Or if you have git installed, then just clone it: